seanpm2001/GNU_Car/README.md

 ## Guidelines

-The software design of the car MUST follow the [`GNU Philosophy`](https://www.gnu.org/philosophy/philosophy.html) there cannot be a single bit and/or byte of proprietary software in the cars system.
+- The software design of the car MUST follow the [`GNU Philosophy`](https://www.gnu.org/philosophy/philosophy.html) there cannot be a single bit and/or byte of proprietary software in the cars system.
+- The car must be licensed under one or more of the following licenses: GPL2, GPL3, LGPL2, LGPL3, AGPL2, or AGPL3.
+No other licenses are permitted.

 ## Candidate systems

 Operating system candidates include:

-- Trisquel Linux
+- [Trisquel Linux](https://trisquel.info/) (A certified GNU/Linux operating system)
 - Other (list one here)

 ## Other